pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.5.2 =

+Changed: Improved usability of clustering interface (used in planning and catalysis)
+Fixed: Improved error message when JSON was expected but HTML was received (the HTML could be an error message; now it is shown)
+Fixed: Small (probably invisible) bug where id for write-in fields was not given story id prefix

 = 1.5.1 =